ATB-UQ/atb_docs/docs/source/OFraMP/opening_OFraMP.rst

-Importing a molecule into OFraMP
+Importing a Molecule into OFraMP
 ================================

 A molecule can be imported into OFraMP through the molecule's information page on the ATB website.